getty-zig/getty.so/pages/blocks-and-tuples.md

 ### Serialization Blocks (SB)

-In cases where attributes aren't sufficient, you can manually customize the serialization process by simply replacing the `attributes` declaration with a `serialize` function:
+In cases where attributes aren't sufficient, you can manually customize the serialization process by replacing the `attributes` declaration with a `serialize` function:

 {% label Zig code %}
 {% highlight zig %}